Can an Administrator of an Estate Sell Property? Your Complete Guide

-An administrator of an estate may be required to sell property to settle debts or distribute assets, but their authority is not unlimited.
-Sell My House Fast For Cash explains how an administrator’s power to sell estate property depends on legal approval, probate laws, and the specific circumstances of the estate.
+An administrator of an estate may be required to sell property to settle debts or distribute assets, but their authority is limited.
+Sell My House Fast For Cash helps explain how an administrator’s power to sell estate property depends on legal approval, probate laws, and the specific circumstances of the estate.

 Understanding the Role of an Estate Administrator